carolinatnp/developer-website-portfolio/README.md

 ## Future Improvements

--Improve portfolio display;
+- Improve portfolio display;
--Add new projects to the page and link the current empty blocks to these new projects;
+-  Add new projects to the page and link the current empty blocks to these new projects;
--Add Java Scripts for a more interactive page.
+- Add Java Scripts for a more interactive page.

 ## Links
 [GitHub Repository](https://github.com/carolinatnp/developer-website-portfolio)